fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 linear mixed-effects models.
 We then use package *HLMdiag* to determine the influence of individual observations.
-Since we are dealing with panel data, we will consider diagnostics based on deleting whole clusters given by **Country.** We will again use Cook’s distance and refit the model based on several Cook’s distance cut-offs based on the Cook’s distance plot. <br/>
+Since we are dealing with panel data, we will consider diagnostics based on deleting whole clusters given by **Country.** We will again use the Cook’s distance and refit the model based on several Cook’s distance cut-offs based on the Cook’s distance plot. <br/>